Red Herring (magazine): Corporate history

 Perkins had previously founded Upside magazine with Rich Karlgaard (who later became publisher of Forbes).
 Chris Alden and Zack Herlick, friends since junior high school, had started a computer consulting company and taught computer science prior to partnering with Perkins.

 Ron Conway, of Angel Investors, was an early adviser and board member.

 Dot-com era

 Red Herring launched an event and an Internet division on the same day in May 1995 when Venture Market West premiered in Monterey, California, accompanied by the company's first website.
-The Venture Market series (including West, East, South, and Europe) ran successfully until 2001 and were accompanied by other events, such as NDA, Venture, and Herring on Hollywood.
+The Venture Market series (including West, East, South, and Europe) ran successfully until 2001 and was accompanied by other events, such as NDA, Venture, and Herring on Hollywood.

 The Internet operation grew steadily and peaked in 2000 when it acquired Stockmaster.com.

 Ziff Davis invested $2 million in Red Herring in 1997 for approximately 10% of the company, with Eric Hippeau, then CEO of ZD, joining the Red Herring board.
 Scott Briggs, a former president of Ziff Davis, joined the board in 1997 as well.
 Broadview Capital Partners invested $25 million into Red Herring in 2000, with Steven Brooks and Stephen Bachman joining the board.